hmay1415/reading-notes/markdowns.md

 - Bold: use ** on either side of the text or two underscores
 - Italic: use * on either side of the text or one underscore
 - Strikethrough: use ~~ on eithe rside ofthe text
 - Lists: For ordered, use numbers.
-For unordered, use -.
+For unordered, use - or + or *
 - Insert Image: `![Alt Text](url)`
 - Insert Logo:  `![Logo Name](url)`
 - Link: `[What you want displayed](url)`.
 Remember: no ! needed